 In the Gospel song “He Calms the Storm” is the lyric “Sometimes He calms the storm – sometimes He calms me”.
 I should rejoice either way.
 God knows what follows.
 As long as I seek to be in His will, I can trust that my situation (which I’d just as soon avoid) will serve a larger purpose in His plan.
 And I’ll admit some situations seem impossible to be of any good anyway you look at them.
 But God has a broader vision than I do.
 I do know complaining and blaming God only weakens my testimony to others.
 My walk alone through times of trouble can be a witness, especially when I’m willing to put words with my actions and still praise God.

 Where is our spiritual life at?
 Can we accept whatever God allows to come into our lives?
 Are we ready for ministry or for comfort?
+Are we ready for Heaven wherever we’re currentlym at in out lives?
 If we ask WWJD the answer would be to be involved in ministry.

 Two Bible passages point to how we should pray and be ready to serve God.